 Most chronic obesity and weight loss difficulties are related directly or indirectly to toxin build-up in the body.
 Toxins enter our body through various internal and external sources.

 Accumulated toxins disrupt biochemical mechanisms of metabolism making weight loss an almost impossible task.
 This explains the struggle which people face to reduce weight, no matter how much they change their lifestyle.

 Toxins or Ama, as it is termed in Ayurveda block the channels and micropores that help in the transfer of nutrients and also act as a medium for communication between different organs.

-Our lifestyles are plagued by poor quality of food choices, high stress, and low physical activity that further build up toxins in body.
-Highly processed foods lack fibre, antioxidants, and phytonutrients and are in fact high in glycemic index (GI) and harmful fats.
+Our lifestyles are plagued by the poor quality of food choices, high stress, and low physical activity that further build-up toxins in the body.
+Highly processed foods lack fiber, antioxidants, and phytonutrients and are in fact high in glycemic index (GI) and harmful fats.

 However, studies prove that a large chunk of the problem is constituted by environmental toxins.
 These include pesticides, heavy metals, phthalates, plastics, and petrochemicals.